 Add in a little meditation (we love the Headspace App) and you’re going to have a solid foundation for overcoming performance anxiety.

 You can start implementing these skills right away.
-If you know you’d do well with some guidance and support along the way, read more about our sport mindset coaches and schedule your initial consultation!
+If you know you’d do well with some guidance and support along the way, read more about our sport counselors and schedule your initial consultation!

 A Word about Choking Under Pressure